 Born in Belgrade, Serbia (then part of Yugoslavia), Vojnovic grew up during a complex period of political transition.
 Like many models from Eastern European countries in the post-Soviet era, she saw modeling as a potential pathway to international opportunities and professional recognition.

-Vojnovic's modeling career began in the early 2000s, a significant period for Eastern European models in the global fashion industry.
+Vojnovic's modeling career began in the early 2000s, a transformative period for Eastern European models in the global fashion industry.
 She was discovered by a local agency in Belgrade and quickly transitioned to international representation, signing with prestigious agencies like Women Management in New York and Elite Model Management in Paris.

 Her breakthrough came with significant high-fashion editorial work, particularly with renowned magazines like Vogue.
 Vojnovic became known for her distinctive Slavic features and versatile runway presence, walking for major designers including Givenchy, Jean Paul Gaultier, and Chanel.